sailfish009/openstructure/modules/mol/base/doc/entity.rst

     The residue handle this view points to

     :type: :class:`ResidueHandle`

+  .. attribute:: atoms

+    List of atoms in this view.

+    :type: :class:`AtomViewList`

   .. method:: RemoveAtom(atom_view)

     Remove atom from residue and all associated bonds.
 If the atom is not part